 Ilaria’s work focuses on research-based artistic practices engaging with decoloniality and epistemic justice.
 Her practice is concerned with institutional infrastructures, communal care, curatorial ethics, labor, and civic agency.

-Her curatorial work has been featured in projects presented at the Centre Pompidou, Solomon R. Guggenheim Foundation, Metropolitan Museum of Art, Swiss Institute/Istituto Svizzero, Madre Museum, Fondation H, and La Nueva Fábrica, among other institutions.
+Her curatorial work has been featured in projects presented at the Centre Pompidou, Solomon R. Guggenheim Foundation, Metropolitan Museum of Art, Georgetown University Art Galleries, Swiss Institute/Istituto Svizzero, Madre Museum, and Fondation H, among other institutions.

 Ilaria is a member of Art Workers Italia.